This 16 minute linguine pasta is delicious, yet easy on your waistline.

 - 1 pinch peperoncino (optional)

-- 1 tbsp chives for garnishing
+- 1 tablespoon chives for garnishing

 - Put water for pasta to boil.
 Cook pasta according to the directions on the package.